Hello.

 At Arkansas Children’s, we know that a child’s primary care physician has the best understanding of each child’s individual health history, including growth and development milestones.
 If your patient needs diagnosis or treatment for any disorders of the central and peripheral nervous system, including specialized epilepsy care, our team is here to help.
 With specially trained epileptologists and skilled neurosurgeons, if surgical intervention is the right treatment option, our team is here to assist in short-term or long-term care management.

 We accept patients through a physician referral.
-If you would like to learn more about our services for epilepsy care, please contact call our Arkansas Children's Appointment Center to make a referral at 501-364-4000.
+If you would like to learn more about our services for epilepsy care, please contact our Arkansas Children's Appointment Center to make a referral at 501-364-4000.

 Arkansas Children's provides expert care for diagnosing and treating epilepsy and seizure disorders in children appropriate for each child at their growth and development phase.

 Our team of pediatric epilepsy specialists at Arkansas Children’s provides advanced care through state-of-the-art technology and innovative approaches for improved outcomes.
-As an academic medical center, our process includes the continuous discovery of new and improved techniques, with access to clinical trials and research, to better control seizures for our young epilepsy patients.
+As an academic medical center, our process includes the continuous discovery of new and improved techniques, with access to clinical trials and research, to better control seizures for our epilepsy patients.
 We can obtain the highest quality images through systematic investment in the best technology through our Neurophysiological Lab test capabilities.

 Most seizures end after 1 to 2 minutes without harm.
 These seizures do not usually require a trip to the emergency room.
 You do not usually have to do anything if a person has brief periods of staring or shaking.
 Seizure first aid should be used with shaking or jerking lasting longer than a few seconds.